Creating a tunnel between two subnets using OpenVPN Access Server

 If you do not get the password after launching the VPN server for the first time, you need to re-create the VM running OpenVPN Access Server.
 The password will not display when reboot.

-Create an OpenVPN user for the tunnel
+Create an OpenVPN remote user account

 OpenVPN Access Server provides two web interfaces: